Careers and Post-16 Progression

 - Careers Education Curriculum (discreet modules of Careers Education in each year group taught through our PSHE lesson time - please see information at the bottom of this page for our careers curriculum map)

 - Enrichment and CEIAG programme (these are key events throughout the year for each year group along with our assembly and focus group programmes that run throughout the school - please see information at the bottom of this page for our provision map)

 - Careers in the Curriculum (department areas providing direct links to careers and post-16 pathways within their subject areas, and within lessons, as one of the 'golden threads' throughout our curriculum)

 Through both one to one and group guidance sessions we help students to focus on:

 - Self-Development (helping students to understand themselves, recognise their potential and how they can shape their future)

 - Career Exploration (helping students to investigate opportunities in learning and work and how to use information effectively)

 - Career Management (helping students to plan, make decisions and develop a broad range of skills enabling them to manage their own careers and prepare themselves for employment and lifelong learning)

 All of our students are given one to one Careers Guidance Interviews with a level 6, fully qualified and independent careers advisor during Key Stage 4.
-We also work with students via the PSE curriculum and Tutorial initiatives, both of which are core to every Programme of Study, in order to help them develop and evidence vital employability skills and appreciate that choices made now will have far reaching impact.
+We also work with students via the PSHE curriculum and Tutorial initiatives, both of which are core to every Programme of Study, in order to help them develop and evidence vital employability skills and appreciate that choices made now will have far reaching impact.

 For further information about any careers related matter please contact: